Signing you in...

 Can it follow a specific local market, not just national news?

-Yes — that's where a personal prompt shines.
+Yes — that's where your own Assignment shines.
 Name the city or even the district, and the agent researches it each morning alongside the macro picture.
 I know investors who run exactly this kind of scouting section before entering a market.

 Will it tell me current mortgage rates?